- What is an inbound contact center?

 What are the channels used by inbound contact centers?

-Customers use a wide variety of modern channels to get in touch with the companies they do business with.
-Companies must adapt to this behavior by establishing an omnichannel strategy.
+Customers use various modern channels to get in touch with the companies they do business with.
+Companies must adapt to this behavior with a CCaaS platform.

 Some of the most common channels for inbound communication are:

 Phone calls: Even as customers adopt multichannel support, phone calls remain a vital touchpoint to seek customer service and company or product information.

 Social channels: Today, social media platforms like Facebook, Instagram, and Twitter are becoming the favorite customer support channels among users due to their unmatched penetration and ease of use.

 Messaging apps/platforms: Modern messaging platforms like WhatsApp and Telegram enable businesses to establish one-to-one connections with their customers.
 As these platforms have a broad user base, companies can quickly get customers to adopt them for their support needs.

 Interesting read: A detailed guide on WhatsApp for customer service

 Live chat: You can deploy a live chat app on your company's app or website, giving users an easy-to-use platform to voice their concerns or queries anytime.

 Email: Emails allows customers to compose messages at their own pace and attach relevant documentation while communicating complex issues or inquiries.
 Since it allows for a threaded conversation, your support agents have a documented history of their interactions, leading to efficient and accurate resolution of issues.